Merging Materials

 Tip: After unrapping you can use an addon to orgnize your UVMap such as uvpackmaster2, it not only looks nice, but also correctly resizes, distances the uv islands and makes sure they don't overlap.
 It is paid, either download it somewhere or find an alternative.

-It looks like this when using uvpackmaster2
+It looks like this when using uvpackmaster2:

-Now we have all meshes with their materials ready to be merged, and there's two ways of doing this.
-The first method is baking a new texture, which is easier, but loses a bit of texture quality.
-And second method is merging all textures into one, maintains quality, but it's a bit time consuming.
 NOTE: Second method is always recommended, baking a new texture is only recommended when you have a model with too many materials which makes second method process tedious.

 Baking a new texture